-The two key ways thieves can access online bank accounts are phishing and password theft.
-It’s easy to protect yourself from these and other scams.
+The two key ways thieves can access online bank accounts are through phishing and password theft, but it’s easy to protect yourself from these and other scams.

 Common sense is the best protection against phishing scams.
 Don’t click on any links in emails that say they’re from your bank.
 Instead, type your bank’s full website address into your browser.
 If you want to double-check if a message is genuine, ring your bank.

 Good security software (see our security software reviews) will protect your computer against malicious software – as will not opening any email attachments you're not expecting and avoiding downloading files from websites you don’t trust.

 Know your rights: Think you may have given a fraudster your bank details?
 Find out what to do.

 If you're a victim of online bank fraud

 You should regularly check your account online to pick up on any irregularities and contact your bank as soon as possible if you think you've been a victim of fraud.
 Your bank is responsible for passing details of the fraud to the police.

 Your bank must refund the amount of the transaction and restore your account to the state it would have been in had the transaction not be made, unless it can prove that you've acted fraudulently or been grossly negligent.
 Importantly, you don't have to prove that you didn't authorise the transaction.